aviirajsharma/FundExplorer/README.md

 - **Fund Details** — View comprehensive details about each fund to make informed decisions.
 - **Watchlists** — Create custom watchlist folders to organize and track your favorite funds.
 - **Offline Support** — Local caching of watchlists using Room database.
+- **Theme Support** — Seamlessly switch between Light and Dark modes with persistent preferences using DataStore.

 ---